paquettm/PHP_MVC_Framework/README.md

 1. Download and install gettext tools from the main installer at http://gnuwin32.sourceforge.net/packages/gettext.htm
 2. Download and install find utilities from the main installer at http://gnuwin32.sourceforge.net/packages/findutils.htm

-You will then be able to run "find ./app/views -iname "*.php" -exec xgettext -j {} ;" to extract all gettext calls in views to a messages.po file in the main project folder.
+You will then be able to run "find ./app/views -type f -exec xgettext -j {} ;" to extract all gettext calls in views to a messages.po file in the main project folder.